 The ninth stanza is the return of the negative and violent voice.
-It tells him that the only reason he is holding back from killing the snake is because he is afraid.
-While this poem is clearly an example of man verses nature, it is also a prefect insight into the ways that man comes up against man, self against self.
+It tells him that the only reason he is holding back from killing the snake is that he is afraid.
+While this poem is clearly an example of man versus nature, it is also a perfect insight into the ways that man comes up against man, self against self.

 And truly I was afraid, I was most afraid,

 That he should seek my hospitality

 From out the dark door of the secret earth.

 The speaker admits in the tenth stanza that he was afraid of the snake.
 But, the fear was worthless to him than the honor of the moment.
 He wants to present a hospitable water-trough for the snake, one that pleases him as he comes “out the door” of earth.

 And lifted his head, dreamily, as one who has drunken,

 And flickered his tongue like a forked night on the air, so black,

 And looked around like a god, unseeing, into the air,